Immersion Heater Cost

 In-line Heaters

-In-line heaters can also be called circulation heaters, this type of immersion heater comes in a range of materials including stainless steel, titanium, and standard steel.
+In-line heaters are also known as circulation heaters.
+This type of immersion heater comes in various materials, including stainless steel and titanium.

 Pros